Business Risks

 We understand that if the business plan at the points of these judgments is not an appropriate one, we run the risk of losing the trust in us remarkably because that means that inappropriate accounting has been performed as a consequence.

-Our group makes a BCP and, at the same time, endeavors to make our business activities resilient so that we can establish a supply system where the impact of the above events can be minimized by, for example, distributing production functions and seeking a possibility of inter-group company product procurement.
+In addition to making a BCP, our Group endeavors to make our business activities resilient by establishing a supply system that minimizes the impact of the above events by, for example, distributing product functions and exploring the possibility of inter-group product procurement, and by promptly and appropriately determining the management environment surrounding our Group.